 Today, psychologists are talking more about how we are with our children than what we are doing to them.
 We parent through interaction, through modeling, through being in the alive, connected, and affect-laden moment with our children.
 Parenting is a team effort, and while the parents are the leaders of that team, we need to create buy-in from all members to move forward and succeed as a family.

 Who we are speaks louder than what we say.
 We tell our children who we want them to be by how we are; by how we think, talk, empathize, and behave in our own lives.
 Passing down pain is natural and inevitable.
 Passing down joy, resilience, and strength is also natural.
 We stop passing down pain and dysfunction by examining our own pasts and by understanding what from our past relationships, we may be recreating in our present relationships.

-Changing the legacy is not only possibly but probable if we’re willing to invest the kind of time and effort it takes to examine our inner world and our capacity for quality intimacy.
-These are three days that can change your life and the lives of those you love.
+Changing the legacy is not only possible but probable if we’re willing to invest the kind of time and effort it takes to examine our inner world and our capacity for quality intimacy.
+This weekend workshop can change your life and the lives of those you love.

 $1,500, which includes

 Friday and Saturday night lodging in the Rio Retreat Bunkhouse or Hacienda is included in the workshop cost.
 Rooms are simply appointed with single occupancy (except for couples who may attend).

 Transportation is available from and back to the Phoenix Airport.
 Details will be sent with your confirmation email upon completion of the registration process.

 The workshop will run from 1 pm on Friday through 4 pm on Sunday.
 The schedule is somewhat flexible to accommodate the size of the group and group process.
 The Rio Retreat Center campus is strictly alcohol and drug-free and has a dress code, cell phone, and smoking policy.